Pricing

 All behavioral scoring modelsNoYesYesYesYes

-Optional visitor enrichment ($97/site/mo + usage)NoYes, per siteYes, per siteYes, per siteContract
+Optional visitor enrichment ($97/site/mo, unlimited lookups)NoYes, per siteYes, per siteYes, per siteContract

 Session replay1-hour peek7 days30 days90 days boundedContract